Skip to content

 WHAT SHOULD I BRING TO THE FESTIVAL?

-In addition to the usual equipment (binoculars, spotting scopes), bring clothing for all types of weather.
+In addition to the usual equipment (binoculars, spotting scope), be sure to bring clothing suitable for all types of weather.
+By mid-September, temperatures can be quite chilly.

 ARE THERE ANY WHEELCHAIR ACCESSIBLE SITES?